 We have a statutory duty to enforce over 50 acts of Parliament and over 1,000 sets of regulations.
 We believe in firm but fair regulation in line with our enforcement and prosecution policy.
 We will utilise all powers available to tackle those who deliberately flout the law to protect the Salford residents, businesses and visitors.

 We work hard with partners to combat rogue traders who often prey on the most vulnerable in their own home.
-If you, or someone you know has been targeted by a rogue trader please contact us online, alternatively you can obtain advice from the Citizens Advice Bureau Consumer Service on 03454 04 05 06 or use the Citizens Advice online form.
+If you, or someone you know has been targeted by a rogue trader please report it to The Citizens Advice Consumer Service who can provide free impartial advice and refer the matter to the most appropriate Trading Standards department for consideration.

 Complaints received concerning businesses selling age-restricted products to underage children are logged for intelligence purposes and test purchasing operations and surveillance is conducted based on this information.
 Age-restricted products include alcohol, knives, tobacco and fireworks.
 If you would like to report underage sales or if you are a business who would like some support in this area, please contact us online.